PatternsTechGit/PT_AzureKeyVaultConfiguration/README.md

 ```

-We will add reference of **Microsoft.Azure.AppConfiguration.AspNetCore**  in our BBBAnkAPI project.
+We will add reference of **Microsoft.Azure.AppConfiguration.AspNetCore**  in our BBBankAPI project.
 This nuget allows developers to use Microsoft Azure App Configuration service as a configuration source in their applications.
 This package adds additional features for ASP.NET Core applications to the existing package Microsoft.Extensions.Configuration.AzureAppConfiguration.

-To add this package open the **package console manager**, select BBBAnkAPI project and run the following command
+To add this package open the **package console manager**, select BBBankAPI project and run the following command

 ```
 dotnet add package Microsoft.Azure.AppConfiguration.AspNetCore